seinecle/codapps/docs/generated-slides/subdir/testing-and-releasing-for-iPhones_temp_pdf.md

 Ok, assuming your build was successful and "green", click on *the date and time* shown on it:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vSWiQz6G6d-PWmVv9P4T59jI8t9Ph5BVzHUeL9bn1WIN9mlrgZEKhQhzGMJp9KVjNbXe-qGcTaPo2gY/pub?w=1124&h=638[align="center",title="Revealing the QR code and the download options"]
+image::Revealing-the-QR-code-and-the-download-options.png[align="center",title="Revealing the QR code and the download options"]
+{nbsp} +

 //ST: !
-And now, you can simply test your app on your Android phone, or publish it on Google's Play Store.
+And now, you can simply test your app on your iPhone.

 Let's see how:

-== 3.
-Testing the app on an Android Phone
+== 4.
+Installing the app on the iPhone
-//ST: 3.
-Testing the app on an Android Phone
+//ST: 4.
+Installing the app on the iPhone

 //ST: !
 - Take your phone and open the QR code reader app that you installed on it.
 - Flash the QR code displayed on your successful build on www.codenameone.com.
 - Your app should install on your phone (follow the steps / confirm)
 - go and find the icon of your app on your phone, open it and enjoy it!

-== 4.
-Publishing your app on Google's Play Store
-//ST: 4.
-Publishing your app on Google's Play Store

-//ST: !
-Download the "apk" file on your computer.
-This file is your Android app!

-(if you are curious, `apk` stands for `Android package`)

-//ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vRrWlwetQeZ_yQOXFJ15yvT05SjcQXCV4nl_BXvy09K9Ql7GtQXti1ucZNltAceNKTO2lVLpzw6vJ3v/pub?w=1124&h=638[align="center",title="Downloading the apk file to your computer"]

-//ST: !
-Now, login to your Google Play Developer account at https://play.google.com/apps/publish[https://play.google.com/apps/publish]

-- we created this Google Play Console account in one of the steps above
-- *em lyon business school students*: log in to your account by following the instuctions you received by email.

-//ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vTXrE1Y1AchhDJMOR8lEBPaChaC5dlxK5mi9FXvNjod_NVuCa4mLGr801fz0Fcz_dyTkjNhfv1QE7C7/pub?w=1124&h=638[align="center",title="Creating a new app on your Google Play Console"]

-//ST: !
-You now have access to the menu for your app.

-Upload your apk here:

-//ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vRzNQ_99QLcjOYA_ClU4Fki_RzgL3n7n8wVCuI4pwq1i0WzEsD-ZXVJlsfuDHy_ekJcKZtkAx1Vg0Cj/pub?w=1124&h=638[align="center",title="Upload your apk here"]

-//ST: !
-The Play Store now requires that you add screenshots of your app to market it.

-There are a number of screenshots of you app to create and upload, each at  precise pixel size.
-You will find https://support.google.com/googleplay/android-developer/answer/1078870?hl=en[help and indications here].

-This website might also be useful to create the screenshots: http://www.appscreenshot.me/

-//ST: !
-Finally, there are a number of parameters for you to set.
-They are shown with an "alert sign" icon on your page:

-//ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vRrpx-KEEERAdW7YcGcGDBzYrPYyZA8-NXQcsf2Rd9HuM7WHoQgbarDl6tKraQgjGDmmg0CS634t9dT/pub?w=1124&h=638[align="center",title="Visit and set every parameter flagged with an icon"]

-//ST: !
-When all these parameters will be set, your app will become publishable.

 == The end